 Prof. Dr. Frank Lipnizki is a Professor in the Department of Process and Life Science Engineering at Lund University, Sweden.
 He holds a PhD in Chemical Engineering and has a strong background in mechanical and manufacturing engineering.
 His research centers on membrane-based separation processes across food, biotech, pulp and paper, water, and biorefinery industries.
 His work emphasizes process integration, membrane fouling and cleaning, and the optimization of membrane modules.
 He is actively involved in several major EU and international research projects, contributing significantly to the UN Sustainable Development Goals.
 Furthermore, he manages the Industrial Membrane Process R&D Centre at Lund and serves on various international scientific committees.
 He is the current President of the European Membrane Society.

-Prof. Suzana Pereira Nunes is a leading expert in membrane science and engineering and a Professor of Chemical and Environmental Science and Engineering at KAUST.
+Prof. Dr. Suzana Pereira Nunes is a leading expert in membrane science and engineering and a Professor of Chemical and Environmental Science and Engineering at KAUST.
 She earned her B.Sc. and D.Sc. in Chemistry from the University of Campinas, Brazil, and was a Humboldt Postdoctoral Fellow in Germany before leading membrane research at the Helmholtz Association.
 Since joining KAUST in 2009, she has advanced polymeric membranes for sustainable separations in water, pharmaceuticals, and chemical processing.
 Her research integrates polymer chemistry, physical chemistry, and chemical engineering to design multilayered membranes that function under extreme conditions, with emphasis on green solvents, renewable materials, and reduced environmental impact.
 She has authored over 300 publications and is widely recognized for her contributions, receiving the 2023 L’Oréal-UNESCO For Women in Science Award, fellowship in the World Academy of Sciences and the North American Membrane Society, and honorary membership in the European Membrane Society.

 Prof. Dr. Sheng Dai is Professor of Chemical Engineering and Head of the School of Chemical and Process Engineering at the University of Leeds, UK.
 With a PhD from Nanyang Technological University, he has held academic leadership roles in the UK, including Newcastle University and Brunel University London.
 Prof. Dai’s research focuses on functional materials and interfaces for applications in separation, catalysis, clean energy, water treatment, and biotechnology.
 His innovations include nanoparticle-hybridized membranes for desalination, bar-encoded polymers for early disease diagnostics, and smart microgels for forward osmosis and tissue engineering.
 His work combines fundamental materials science with transformative applications for energy and environmental challenges.
 At Leeds, he leads both the school and a multidisciplinary research agenda addressing global sustainability goals.

-Prof. Tao He is a leading researcher in membrane materials and separation technologies at the Shanghai Advanced Research Institute (SARI), Chinese Academy of Sciences, and also serves as a part-time professor at ShanghaiTech University.
+Prof. Dr. Tao He is a leading researcher in membrane materials and separation technologies at the Shanghai Advanced Research Institute (SARI), Chinese Academy of Sciences, and also serves as a part-time professor at ShanghaiTech University.
 His research focuses on the development of high-performance membranes for water treatment, ion separation, industrial wastewater reuse, and green separation processes.
 He has pioneered advances in hydrophobic membrane distillation, solvent-resistant membranes, and long-lasting separation systems, addressing critical challenges such as fouling, scaling, and stability under harsh conditions.
 Prof. He has published more than one hundred peer-reviewed articles and holds over twenty invention patents both in China and abroad, reflecting his strong contributions to both fundamental science and practical applications.
 Beyond research, he plays an active role in the scientific community as an associate editor of Desalination and continues to advance innovative solutions for sustainable water and energy technologies.

 Dr. Aamer Ali is an Associate Professor at Aalborg University (AAU Energy), Denmark, where he focuses on advancing sustainable energy and water technologies through membrane-based separations and hybrid processes.
 His research covers membrane distillation and crystallization, resource recovery, zero-liquid discharge, and battery recycling, with applications ranging from industrial wastewater treatment to ultra-pure water production for PEM electrolysis.
 He has led and participated in several Danish and EU-funded projects, including initiatives on combined technologies for water, energy, and solute recovery from industrial streams.
 With a strong track record of peer-reviewed publications and pilot-scale innovations, Prof. Ali bridges fundamental science with applied engineering to deliver practical, scalable solutions.
 His interdisciplinary work integrates thermal engineering, process intensification, and sustainability, aiming to reduce environmental footprints while enhancing efficiency.
 Recognized for his contributions to the field, he continues to play a key role in shaping the future of clean water and energy technologies.